OscarLiu2000ATL/Autonomous_Car_Carla/README.md

 # Autonomous_Car_Carla
 The goal of this project is to train a Neural Network to drive in the driving simulation.
-What dinguish my approach to that of similiar projects is that my model can predict brake in addition to steer and throttle.
-The car would brake depending on obstables and traffic light.
-This requires the Convolution model to learn to extract not only road boards, but also traffic light colors and road signs.
+What distinguishes my approach to that of similar projects is that my model can predict brake parameters in addition to steer and throttle parameters.
+The car would hit the brake depending on the obstacles and traffic light.
+This requires the Convolution model to learn to extract not only road boards but also traffic lights' colors and road signs.

 <img src="./1_5.gif"/>